-The pH of the soil materials was acidic for both samples, and for the duration of the 35 day tests.
-As the pH was lower than the pH measured in Phase 1, it appears that some oxidation of the samples has occurred during or prior to the tests.
-It was significantly less than the lower ANZECC/ARMCANZ environmental protection guidelines, although the surface sample (12294\1.1) increased to pH 6.25 on day 35 (Figure 3-1).
+The pH of the soil materials was very variable on day 1 (pH from 3.82 to 6.16; Figure 3-1).
+The lowest pH was in samples from profile 12087_9, which was close to the edge of the wetland in phragmites reeds, comprising surface monosulfidic black ooze and deeper sands.
+As the pH was lower than the pH measured in Phase 1 for the acidic samples, it appears that oxidation of the samples has occurred during or prior to the tests.
+These were also the samples with the highest net acidity.
+The pH in the most acidic samples was significantly less than the lower ANZECC/ARMCANZ environmental protection guidelines.
+Most samples had a higher pH on day 35 compared with day 1, but the most acidic samples remained acidic throughout the duration of the tests (Figure 3-1).

-The Eh showed a decrease over the day 35 period in both samples, from oxidising initially on day one (Figure 3-1) to moderately reducing, especially for the surface sample 12294\1.1.
-Salinities, as indicated by the SEC, were low (Figure 3-1), and there was a trend of decreasing SEC, although relatively small.
+The Eh showed a decrease over the day 35 period in all samples.
+Eh values were slightly oxidising to slightly reducing initially on day one (Figure 3-1) and decreased to reducing by day 35 (Figure 3-1).
+Salinities, as indicated by the SEC, were relatively low (Figure 3-1).

-\ ANZECC water quality upper guideline (125-2200 μS cm-1) for freshwater lowland rivers in South-east Australia is provided for salinity (there are currently no trigger values defined for 'Wetlands'.)
+^{} ANZECC water quality upper guideline (125-2200 μS cm-1) for freshwater lowland rivers in South-east Australia is provided for salinity (there are currently no trigger values defined for 'Wetlands'.)

-&lt;sup>A Guideline is for Aluminium in freshwater where pH > 6.5.
+A Guideline is for Aluminium in freshwater where pH > 6.5.

-&lt;sup>B Guideline assumes As in solution as Arsenic (AsV).
+^B Guideline assumes As in solution as Arsenic (AsV).

-&lt;sup>c Guideline for Chromium is applicable to Chromium (CrVI) only.
+^C Guideline is for Chromium is applicable to Chromium (CrVI) only.

-&lt;sup>H Hardness affected (refer to Guidelines).
+^H Hardness affected (refer to Guidelines).

-&lt;sup>1 Fe Guideline for recreational purposes.
+1 Fe Guideline for recreational purposes